Digilent/axi4lite_ip_gen/README.md

 ## Dependencies
 - Vivado (tested with 2021.1) installation with bin folder on path
-- Vitis HLS (tested with 2021.1) installation with bin folder on path
 - Bash-compatible shell - Git for Windows includes Git Bash
   - unzip command; see https://stackoverflow.com/a/49355978 for Windows